wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/the-raspberry-pi-frc-console.rst

 Allows monitoring of the task which is running the camera code in the rPI, either one of the default programs or your own program in Java, C++, or Python.
 You can also enable and view the console output to see messages coming from the background camera service.
-In this case there are number of messages about being unable to connect to network tables (NT: connect()) because in this example the rPI is simply connected to a laptop with no Network Tables server running (usually the roboRIO.)
+In this case there are number of messages about being unable to connect to :term:`NetworkTables` (NT: connect()) because in this example the rPI is simply connected to a laptop with no NetworkTables server running (usually the roboRIO.)

 Network Settings
 ----------------